2021 Painting Artists

 Subject matter is primarily from extensive travels with the express purpose of painting and collecting images for future painting.

-Old Jaffa, Illinois
+Old Jaffa, Israel

 Watercolor, gouache, pen and acrylic on paper and canvas, capturing fleeting moments of dramatic, comic and lyrical interactions between people.
 Juicifying landscapes from realism to abstract, through my own joy of life expressionism.